is produced by David G. Lewis, PhD, as the sole researcher, writer, and image creator

 I regularly create presentations for community groups, heritage organizations and university classes.
 The majority of the presentations are about the tribes of western Oregon, and I can tailor make any presentation for any area and tribe in the region.
 There are many tribal regions in Oregon and I have studied a good number of them, including Willamette valley, Umpqua Valley, Rogue River valley, Oregon Coast, Columbia River, Eastern Oregon, Klamath basin, and area of northern California (Tolowa mainly) and areas of southern Washington.
 Then, there are significant themes in the region that can be addressed; termination of the tribes, treaties, reservations, environmental change, ethnobotany, diseases, removals, volunteer militias, actions of Indian agents, genealogy, logging and agricultural farm worker traditions, and historiography in Oregon.
 I have written and published numerous articles about the history of the tribes of Oregon, and surrounding area.

-Contact David (dgl.coyotez @ gmail.com) for consultation about anthropological & ethnohistorical research, writing, and editing.
-David has worked on projects for museums, historical societies, heritage organizations, and individuals interested in writing their family biography.
+Contact Me (dgl.coyotez @ gmail.com) for consultation about projects in anthropological & ethnohistorical research, writing, and editing.
+I have worked on projects for museums, historical societies, heritage organizations, and individuals interested in writing their family biography.
 Most recently he has worked on Traditional Cultural Property (TCP) nominations for the Coquille Indian Tribe, and Confederated Tribes of Coos, Lower Umpqua, and Siuslaw.
-David is a recognized professional in archival organization, and in anthropological and historical research.
+I am a recognized professional in archival organization, in anthropological, and historical research.

-The articles on this site take many hours to research and write, please donate to help David continue this work.
+The articles on this site take many hours to research and write, please donate to help me continue this work.
 The donation email is firstname.lastname@example.org on Paypal.
-Suggested donation is $10.00. thank you
+Suggested donation is $20.00 annually. thank you